 Only parents or authorized designees are allowed to pick up children from their CYS program.
 Authorized designees are listed on the CYS Registration Form.
 If a parent plans on a designee picking up his child from any CYS program, the parent must provide written notice to this effect to the front desk personnel or facility director.
 Authorized designees will be required to show photo I.D. upon arrival.
-Children are not to be released to anyone less than 13 years of age (verification of age is required).
-A written verification is acceptable
+Children are not to be released to anyone less than 13 years of age.